-Action Taken/Follow up

-Signed Time and date
+Time and date

-This completed form, together with any other note taken should be passed to the Designated Safeguarding Lead immediately .
+This completed form, together with any other note taken should be passed to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead as soon as possible and in any event no later than the end of the timetabled day.
 However if an allegation or complaint is made against the Designated Safeguarding Lead, this information should be passed directly to the Principal.

-For use by Designated Safeguarding Lead/Principal (use continuation sheet if necessary) Comments/Action taken and follow up (include feedback given, details of any agencies contacted and who at Trust Office has been informed)
+For use by Designated Safeguarding Lead/Principal (use continuation sheet if necessary) Comments/Action taken and follow up (include feedback given, details of any agencies contacted and whether Trust Office has been informed)

 Signature of Designated Safeguarding Lead

+Signature of Principal